• Home

 About This Version

-Tony Bennett recorded “They Didn’t Believe Me” with the Bill Charlap Trio for the 2015 album The Silver Lining: The Songs of Jerome Kern.
+Tony Bennett recorded “They Didn’t Believe Me” with The Bill Charlap Trio for his 2015 album The Silver Lining: The Songs of Jerome Kern.
+Bill Charlp wrote the arrangement.

-“They Didn’t Believe Me,” as well as The Silver Lining: The Songs of Jerome Kern, is available from iTunes.
+“They Didn’t Believe Me,” as well as The Silver Lining: The Songs of Jerome Kern, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Herbert Reynolds, Jerome Kern, The Bill Charlap Trio, The Silver Lining: The Songs of Jerome Kern, Tony Bennett
+Filed Under: Song of the Day Tagged With: Bill Charlap, Herbert Reynolds, Jerome Kern, The Bill Charlap Trio, The Silver Lining: The Songs of Jerome Kern, Tony Bennett

 About This Song